bilgehicyilmam/DataAnalytics/Analytics/Autoencoder/README.md

 ![image](https://user-images.githubusercontent.com/61224886/93333921-bb216980-f82c-11ea-9fcd-fb626b64dd6a.png)

-# Output
+# Credit Card Fraud Detection with Autoencoder

-![image](https://user-images.githubusercontent.com/61224886/93335740-911d7680-f82f-11ea-8af7-a034cd64f125.png)
+The objective of this study is to detect anomalies which is fraud in this case, and the dataset is about credit card transactions that occurred during a period of two days, with 492 frauds out of 284,807 transactions.

 The model is trained with nonfraudulent transactions, and learned how to separate different examples (fraudulent cases).
+Reconstruction error is quite high for fraudulent cases because the model sees these data points for the first time.
+Since we train the model with just nonfraudulent cases, reconstruction error is quite low for nonfraudulent cases.

-Reconstruction error is quite high for the fraudulent cases since the model see these data points for the first time.
-Since we trained the model with just nonfraudulent cases, reconstruction error is quite low for nonfraudulent cases.
+![image](https://user-images.githubusercontent.com/61224886/93335740-911d7680-f82f-11ea-8af7-a034cd64f125.png)